emaloney/MBToolbox/README.md

 A subclass, `MBFilesystemCache`, adds a filesystem backing store to the memory cache.

-### Thread-Local Storage
+### Concurrency & Threading

+The `MBConcurrentReadWriteCoordinator` class uses Grand Central Dispatch to provide an efficient mechanism for enforcing orderly read/write access to a shared resource.

 `MBThreadLocalStorage` provides an interface for safely sharing thread-local storage among unrelated units of code.
 The class can also be used as a lock-free cache: Objects that are expensive to create, such as `NSDateFormatter` instances, can be cached in thread-local storage without incurring the locking overhead required by a shared object cache like `MBThreadsafeCache`.

 ### Regular Expressions